re-framejs/re-framejs/docs/Solve-the-CPU-hog-problem.md

 It is a flexible pattern.
 For example, it can be tweaked to handle a "Cancel' button ...

-If there was a “Cancel” button to be clicked, we might `(dispatch [:cancel-it])` and then have this event’s handler tweak the `appDb` by adding `:abandonment-required` flags.
-When a chunk-processing-handler next begins, it could check for this `:abandonment-required` flag, and, if found, stop the CPU intensive process (and clear the abandonment flags).
+If there was a “Cancel” button to be clicked, we might `dispatch(['cancel-it'])` and then have this event’s handler tweak the `appDb` by adding `abandonment-required` flags.
+When a chunk-processing-handler next begins, it could check for this `abandonment-required` flag, and, if found, stop the CPU intensive process (and clear the abandonment flags).
 When the abandonment-flags
 are set, the UI could show "Abandoning process ..." and thus appear responsive